Pupil Premium Strategy 2021-2022

 The school is also in receipt of a very small amount of Early Years Pupil Premium funding which supports pupils in Nursery.

-- Rates of progress – the number of children making accelerated progress, reaching GLD at EYFS, achieving national benchmarks at KS1 and 2.
+- Rates of progress – the number of children making accelerated progress, reaching ELGs at EYFS, achieving national benchmarks at KS1 and 2.

-- Gross and fine motor control – skills that are not secure, impacting on writing progress.
+- Speech and language – skills that are not secure in EYFS, impacting on reading and/or writing progress.

-- Access to extra-curricular activities – educational experiences such as trips, extra-curricular clubs, to help develop life skills, aspirations and participation in physical activities.
+- Access to enrichment activities – educational experiences such as trips, extra-curricular clubs, to help develop life skills, aspirations and participation in physical activities.
 This supports with ‘poverty proofing’.
-Some pupils also use these to support area 1 of Academic Barriers.

 - Punctuality and attendance – external factors impacting on this.

 Due to low numbers of pupils in receipt of Pupil Premium Funding, specific data has been provided in a limited format to ensure anonymity for pupils across school.
 We wish to ensure that equality for all is prevalent at St Francis of Assisi Church of England Primary School.

 Key expenditure – how the allocation will be spent for the period Sept 21-Sept 22.
 Additions will be made following each period of review.